jkbz64/Zadymka/README.md

 Remember to use function `init` before using other library features.

 ## Tests
-If you want to run tests you will need to install busted lua library.
+If you want to run tests you will need to generate `cmake .. -DTESTS=ON` and install busted lua library.
+To run tests execute `busted .` in build directory.